linogaliana/website/content/talk/amsterdamUEA/index.md

 ---
-abstract: That paper proposes an innovative methodology to study segregation dynamics at fine spatial and temporal granularity for both low- and high-income groups.
+abstract: "That paper proposes an innovative methodology to study segregation dynamics at fine spatial and temporal granularity for both low- and high-income groups.
 We build infra-day segregation indexes using individual geocoded position records from anonymized mobile phone data.
 We adopt a Monte-Carlo procedure to estimate phone users' likelihood of belonging to low- or high-income groups.
 We estimate infra-day segregation indexes by taking into account co-presence at 500x500 meters cells.
-We propose robustness checks and compare results with residential segregation indexes derived from tax data.
+We propose robustness checks and compare results with residential segregation indexes derived from tax data."
 all_day: false
 authors: ~
 date: "2019-05-31"